GutUrago/ethiodate/README.md

 ## Formatting

-You can nicely format Ethiopian like you do with base `Date` object.
+You can nicely format Ethiopian dates like you do with base `Date` object.
 This makes it easy to use with inline code for reports and exporting files.

 ``` r
 x <- eth_make_date(2000, 1, 15)